-Law and Society - Students develop an understanding of how laws affect individuals and groups and regulate society.
+Law, Society and Political Involvement - Students develop an understanding of how laws affect individuals and groups and regulate society.
+Students develop an understanding of how political processes operate at various levels and how they can be involved in these processes to achieve desired outcomes.

-Employment Issues - Students learn about the commercial and legal aspects of employment issues by; focusing on their options, rights and responsibilities in the work environment.
+Employment and work work futures - Students learn about the commercial and legal aspects of employment issues by; focusing on their options, rights and responsibilities in the work environment.